 During the trial, you can access the Auth API from anywhere.
-However, all ongoing subscriptions require a single IP address from which all HTTP GET calls will be initiated.
-We care about security and all calls from IP addresses not on the whitelist will be discarded.
+However, all ongoing subscriptions require up to two IP addresses from which all HTTP GET calls will be initiated.
+We care about security, and all calls from IP addresses not on the whitelist will be discarded.

-Please contact us for a quote if you need to use more than one IP address.
-We only accept single IP addresses or lists of individual IP addresses and not IP ranges.
+Please contact us for a quote if you need to use more than two IP addresses per license.
+We only accept single IP addresses or lists of individual IP addresses, not IP ranges.

 License and service terms